johnstonskj/rust-email_address/CONTRIBUTING.md

 Make sure the tests pass:

-    cargo test --package {{package-name}} --no-fail-fast --all-features -- --exact
+    cargo test --package {{package-name}} --no-fail-fast -- --exact cargo test --package {{package-name}} --no-fail-fast --all-features -- --exact cargo test --package {{package-name}} --no-fail-fast --no-default-features -- --exact

 Make your change.
 Add tests, and documentation, for your change.
 Ensure not only that tests pass, but the following all run successfully.

     cargo doc --all-features --no-deps
     cargo fmt
     cargo clippy

-If you made changes to the book source, ensure the following runs successfully

-    mdbook build

 If you have made any changes to `Cargo.toml`, also check:

-    cargo outdated
+    cargo outdated --depth 1
     cargo audit

 Push to your fork and [submit a pull request](../../compare/) using our [template](./pull_request_template.md).